With the growing spate of ‘crash for cash’ incidents, insurance fraud and high claims costs, dashboard cameras are a

 Though dash cams have been in use for years, the way video is shared and stored has evolved.
 Truck dash cams used to rely on SD cards to store and share video.
 Now, connected dash cams instantly transmit video to the cloud.

-SureCam’s Accident Reduction Case Studies SureCam’s video-based safety platform enables fleet safety managers and operators to reduce risky driving behaviour, mitigate risk, and improve ROI.
+Improving Safety And Profitability with Fleet Video SureCam’s video-based safety platform enables fleet safety managers and operators to reduce risky driving behavior, mitigate risk, and improve ROI.
 Our clients use…

 Choosing a camera solution for your fleet is an important decision.
 Our 9-point checklist can help you decide what features your fleet really needs without paying for extras that you won’t use.

 Want to coach your drivers to success?
 Coaching drivers is an important part of any fleet safety manager’s job, but coming up with fleet safety meeting topics can be challenging!…

 Driver safety incentive programs give fleet safety directors a way to recognize and reward safe driving.
 Using video can make it easier to implement an incentive program.